yousef19-meet/y2s18-python_review/lab/README.md

 and return None.
 *Hint: Have we implemented any functions previously, which could be useful here?*

-3. Write a function, `decode`, which takes in the output from your updated `encode` function and tries to compute values for `x` and `y`.
+3. Write a function, `decode`, which takes in the output (the value of the product) from your updated `encode` function and tries to compute values for `x` and `y`.
 Consider trying all possible values for `x` and `y`!
 *Hint: Consider using the mod function in Python.
-Recall that the mod function, which can be used by saying `500 % 6` returns the remainder when 500 is divided by 6.*
+The mod function can be used to calculate the remainder.
+For instance, `500 % 6` returns the remainder when 500 is divided by 6.*

 ### Part 3: Classes